barpaw/BlogApi/README.md

 # BlogApi
 Simple Blog API

+Patterns and good practises used:
-REST API
+- REST
-CQRS
+- CQRS
-REPOSITORY PATTERN
-UNIT OF WORK
+- Repository pattern
+- Unit of work
-SOLID
+- SOLID

-To Do:

-- Handle scenario when DB can't establish connection to DB
+- JWT AUTH

+#### TO DO:
+- Unit tests